emil14/solid/ocp.md

 }
 ```

 Note than `countWords` now takes `string` which is a very common data type and it makes it easy to use `countWords` in a lot of scenarios.
+It makes it easy to *extend* it.

 In more complex cases we should use abstract types like interfaces.
 Because abstract requirements are easyier to satisfy than concrete ones. `io.Writer` and `io.Reader` are good examples of this.

+> A great rule of thumb for Go is accept interfaces, return structs.
+>
+> Jack Lindamood

 ### Why it works